alejandrochang/StudyGuideNotes/redux.md

 A named export allow us to export many different functions from a file.
 A default export only allows us to export one. export default 'name' doesn't need to be deconstructed when importing.
 Named exports do need to be deconstructed.

 ### Whats the purpose of the provider?
-The provider esentially takes care of the store.
-Any component inside of the hierarchy can use the Connect function.
-The connect function is used communicate with the data inside the store.
+The providers single purpose is to "provide" the store inot its child components.
+The provider esentially wraps the entire applcation giving the accesbility to the store to all the components.

+### Whats the purpose of the Connect Function?
+The connect function maps the stores state and dispatches to the props of a component.

+### Accessing data in Redux?
+We can either retrieve data by obtaining its current state, or change its state by dispatching an action.